jonram91/dsp/05a-python.md

 Similarities:
 * Lists and sets are iterable
 * Lists and sets are searchable
+* Lists and sets can contain different data types

 Differences:
 * Lists are mutable and sets are immutable
 * Lists can contain duplicates of entries
+* Lists allow indexing to call specific items, but sets do not

 Sets perform faster when searching for a specific element because when a set is created, a hash table is populated through a hash function.
 This means that when searching for